-Moreover, related party transactions are also transactions with companies over which Alstom exercises significant influence or joint ventures over which Alstom exercises joint control.
+Related party transactions are also transactions with companies over which Alstom exercises significant influence or joint ventures over which Alstom exercises joint control.
 Those transactions with related parties are undertaken at market prices and represent less than 1% of the sales and trade receivable.

-36.3 Key management personnel
+35.3 Key management personnel